 Be aware that if you select a room that is connected to an adjacent space through an open door or archway, the two rooms together constitute one room when trying to buy an air conditioner.
 Interpretation: You will have to purchase an air conditioner efficient enough to circulate air sufficiently for the size of both rooms together.

-Keep this in mind when you measure how many square feet the air conditioner is going to keep cool.

-Also, remember that cool air does not travel around corners, so don't expect to place an air conditioner in a curving hallway and keep your bedroom at the other end of the hall at 65 degrees F. It won't work Measure the room and window It's important to measure your selected room (or rooms) VERY carefully.
+Keep this in mind when you measure how many square feet the air conditioner is going to keep cool Also, remember that cool air does not travel around corners, so don't expect to place an air conditioner in a curving hallway and keep your bedroom at the other end of the hall at 65 degrees F. It won't work Measure the room and window It's important to measure your selected room (or rooms) VERY carefully.

 Why?
 Because 90 percent of your decision-making process involves the size of the room that you want to keep cool.
 So measure the entire room once, twice or even three times to get it right.

-Write down the height, width and length of the room.

-You also have to measure the dimensions of the window in which the unit will be placed.
+Write down the height, width and length of the room You also have to measure the dimensions of the window in which the unit will be placed.
 How embarrassed would you be if you spend all this time getting an air conditioner, only to find out that it doesn't fit in the window?
 Furthermore, some brands don't list the precise dimensions of their air conditioners on the units themselves, so bring a measuring tape and measure it yourself.

 Select an Appropriate Air Conditioner

-There are three types of unit air conditioners you should consider: window unit, built-in window and split system.

-* Window unit: The window unit is (usually) easy to install into any standard double-hung window.
+There are three types of unit air conditioners you should consider: window unit, built-in window and split system * Window unit: The window unit is (usually) easy to install into any standard double-hung window.
 It should offer multiple cooling options (low-high).

-This is the kind that most people get because it's the cheapest; you just stick it in a window and hope it doesn't fall on anyone below.
-Weight: approximately 120 lbs. * Built-in window: The built-in window again can be installed into any standard double-hung window, or it can even be installed right into your wall.
+This is the kind that most people get because it's the cheapest; you just stick it in a window and hope it doesn't fall on anyone below Weight: approximately 120 lbs * Built-in window: The built-in window again can be installed into any standard double-hung window, or it can even be installed right into your wall.
 This unit offers heat/cool and cooling with heat pump features, as well as the standard cooling options.